hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 I chose to interact with a canvas element directly because I had future thoughts of exploring animation.

 Note in `Cargo.toml` that when working with `web-sys`, there is nearly nothing included in the default package - everything is behind a feature.

+This code is really only specific to drawing spirographs and is pretty compact so I don't have much more to say about it.

 ```github
 {